LiveAQuietLife/obsidian-hold-course/README.md

 **Adding a lecture:** Click **+ Add Lecture** and fill in the title and date.

+**Bulk adding lectures:** Click **Bulk add** to open a paste box for entering a whole schedule at once — one lecture per line.

+Dates can be filled in for you.
+Pick the first day of class, confirm the meeting days, and dates walk the calendar from there, one lecture per meeting.
+A blank line skips a meeting, which is how you handle a reading week or a holiday.
+A date at the end of a line marks that lecture as an out-of-band session — a guest lecture or a makeup — placing it on that date without consuming a meeting slot.
+ISO (`2026-08-24`), `Aug 24` / `24 Aug`, and numeric (`8/24`) formats are all accepted.

+A live preview shows every parsed lecture and the date it will land on before anything is added.
+Short titles are highlighted for a second look, since a pasted line break can quietly split one lecture into two.
+A bulk add can't be undone in a single step, so the preview is worth reading.

 **Status:** Each lecture has a status pill that cycles through **Not Started / In Progress / Done**.
 Click the pill — from the list or the detail screen — to advance it.
 Done lectures appear with muted styling — present in the record, but visually stepped back so your attention goes to what's ahead.
 Completed lectures can be hidden completely by using the **Show done/Hide done** toggle.

 **Sort order:** Use the sort toggle to switch between oldest-first and newest-first.

-**Lecture detail:** Click a lecture to open its detail screen, where you can edit fields, link the lecture to a note in your vault, or quick-add a resource to the Library.
+**Lecture detail:** Click a lecture to open its detail screen, where you can edit its fields, jot key concepts and lesson goals, link the lecture to a note in your vault, and see every assignment attached to it.
+Assignments can be added here one at a time or in bulk.

 <img src="screenshots/class-detail.jpg" width="700" alt="Class">